ularc/zurada/gettingstarted/index.rst

 About the cluster
 -----------------

 Zurada consists of 112 nodes that can be used for computation.
-These nodes are distributed in two queues as indicated below:
+These nodes are distributed in the following queues:

 .. list-table:: Zurada hardware specs
    :widths: 3 3 3 3 3 3 3 3 3 3 3 3 3